deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The configuration takes effect when capture_mode is 0 and extra_netns_regex is null, PACKET_FANOUT is to enable load balancing and parallel processing, which can improve the performance and scalability of network applications.
+The configuration takes effect when capture_mode is 0 and extra_netns_regex is null, PACKET_FANOUT is to enable load balancing and parallel processing, scaling dispatcher for better performance of handling network applications.
 When the `local-dispatcher-count` is greater than 1, multiple dispatcher threads will be launched, consuming more CPU and memory.
 Increasing the `local-dispatcher-count` helps to reduce the operating system's software interrupts on multi-core CPU servers.